NASA-Planetary-Science/sbpy/README.rst

 This package is under heavy development and currently provides only very limited functionality.
-The full functionality is planned to be established by mid-2021. `sbpy` is supported by NASA PDART Grant No. XXX.
+The full functionality is planned to be established by mid-2021. `sbpy` is supported by NASA PDART Grant No. 80NSSC18K0987.

 Documentation
 -------------